Aspie96/blog/content/posts/free-speech.md

 The EU [censored](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/) the [RT](https://www.rt.com/) and [Sputnik](https://sputniknews.com/) Russian news outlets following the 2022 Russian invasion of Ukraine, citing the need to counter disinformation.
 The decision was criticized by [European Digital Rights](https://edri.org/our-work/edri-statement-the-fundamental-rights-consequences-of-the-eu-media-ban/) and the [European Federation of Journalists](https://europeanjournalists.org/blog/2022/03/01/fighting-disinformation-with-censorship-is-a-mistake/), but [upheld](https://curia.europa.eu/jcms/jcms/p1_3832079) by the Court of Justice.

-Personal data receives a strong protection through the [GDPR](https://commission.europa.eu/node/1300).
-Member states are required to reconcile the right to privacy, to which some exceptions can exist, with freedom of expression and information.
+Personal data receives a strong protection under the [GDPR](https://commission.europa.eu/node/1300).
+Member states are required to reconcile the right to privacy with freedom of expression and information.

 DSA

 #### In Italy

 The freedom to express thoughts and of the press are [protected](https://www.senato.it/istituzione/la-costituzione/parte-i/titolo-i/articolo-21) by the Italian Constitution, but the same article also prohibits exhibits offensive to public morality.
-Limits to freedom of expression and of the press exist in the country.
+Several restrictions exist in the country.

 Vilification of the [nation](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/291_1_1), of its [constitutional institutions or armed forces](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/290_1_1) or of its [flag](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/292_1_1) and offence to the honor or prestige of the [president](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/278_1_1) are illegal.
 Propagating ideas based on racial or ethnic superiority or hatred is also [prohibited](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/604_1_2) as are organisations aimed at discrimination on certain grounds.
 Public [blasphemy](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/724_1_1) (*bestemmia*) against God is illegal, as is publicly [offending](https://www.gazzettaufficiale.it/dettaglio/codici/codicePenale/404_1_1) a religion by vilifying objects of worship.